 Research areas Research activities Research outcomes Relevance for stock assessment Relevance for MSE Specific analysis input SA Rank MSE Rank Research priorization Population structure Population structure in the Convention Area Altered structure of future stock assessments If 4B is found to be functionally isolated, a separate assessment may be constructed for that IPHC Regulatory Area 2.
-Biological input Biological parameterization and 2 Migration and population dynamics Distribution Assignment of individuals to source populations and assessment of distribution changes Improve estimates of productivity Improve parametization of the Operating Model Will be used to define management targets for minimum spawning biomass by Biological Region 3.
+Biological input 1.
+Biological 2 Migration and population dynamics Distribution Assignment of individuals to source populations and assessment of distribution changes Improve estimates of productivity Improve parametization of the Operating Model Will be used to define management targets for minimum spawning biomass by Biological Region 3.
 Biological input validation of movement estimates and recruitment distribution 2 Larval and juvenile connectivity studies Improved understanding of larval and juvenile distribution Improve estimates of productivity Will be used to generate potential recruitment covariates and to inform minimum spawning biomass targets by Biological Region 3.
-Biological input Biological parameterization and validation of movement estimates 2 Histological maturity assessment Updated maturity schedule Will be included in the stock assessment, replacing the current schedule last updated in 2006 1 Examination of potential skip spawning Incidence of skip spawning Scale biomass and Scale biomass and Improve simulation of 41 1 Reproduction Fecundity assessment Fecundity-at-age and -size information reference point estimates spawning biomass in the Operating Model 1 Examination of accuracy of current field macroscopic maturity classification Revised field maturity classification Revised time-series of historical (and future) maturity for input to the stock assessment 1 Identification and application of markers for growth pattern evaluation May inform yield-per-recruit and other spatial evaluations of productivity that support mortality limit-setting 5 Growth Evaluation of somatic growth variation as a driver for changes in size-at-age Environmental influences on growth patterns productivity and reference point estimates reference point Improve simulation of variability and allow for scenarios investigating climate change May provide covariates for projecting short-term size-at-age.
-May help to delineate between effects due to fishing and those due to environment, thereby informing appropriate management response Biological parameterization and validation for growth projections 5 Dietary influences on growth patterns and physiological condition May provide covariates for projecting short-term size-at-age.
-May help to deleineate between effects due to fishing and those due to environment, thereby informing appropriate management response 5 Discard mortality rate estimate: longline fishery Experimentally-derived Will improve estimates of discard mortality, reducing potential bias in stock assessment results and management of mortality limits 1 Fishen wield 4 Mortality and survival assessment Discard mortality rate estimate: recreational fishery DMR Improve trends in unobserved mortality Improve estimates of stock productivity Will improve estimates of discard mortality, reducing potential bias in stock assessment results and management of mortality limits 1.
-Fishery yield Fishery parameterization 4 Best handling and release practices Guidelines for reducing discard mortality May reduce discard mortality, thereby increasing available yield for directed fisheries 2.
+Biological input 1.
+Biological parameterization and validation of movement estimates 2 Histological maturity assessment Updated maturity schedule Will be included in the stock assessment, replacing the current schedule last updated in 2006 1 Examination of potential skip spawning Incidence of skip spawning Scale biomass and Scale biomass and Improve simulation of Scale 1 Biological 1 Reproduction Fecundity assessment Fecundity-at-age and -size information reference point estimates spawning biomass in the Operating Model Will be used to move from spawning biomass to egg-output as the metric of reproductive capability in the stock assessment and management reference points input 1 Examination of accuracy of current field macroscopic maturity classification Revised field maturity classification Revised time-series of historical (and future) maturity for input to the stock assessment 1 Identification and application of markers for growth pattern evaluation May inform yield-per-recruit and other spatial evaluations of productivity that support mortality limit-setting 5 Growth Evaluation of somatic growth variation as a driver for changes in size-at-age Environmental influences on growth patterns Scale stock productivity and reference point estimates Improve simulation of variability and allow for scenarios investigating climate change May provide covariates for projecting short-term size-at-age.
+May help to delineate between effects due to fishing and those due to environment, thereby informing appropriate management response 3.
+Biological parameterization and validation for growth projections 5 Dietary influences on growth patterns and physiological condition May provide covariates for projecting short-term size-at-age.
+May help to deleineate between effects due to fishing and those due to environment, thereby informing appropriate management response 5 Discard mortality rate estimate: longline fishery Experimentally-derived Will improve estimates of discard mortality, reducing potential bias in stock assessment results and management of mortality limits 1 Fisher wield 4 Mortality and survival assessment Discard mortality rate estimate: recreational fishery DMR Improve trends in unobserved mortality Improve estimates of stock productivity Will improve estimates of discard mortality, reducing potential bias in stock assessment results and management of mortality limits 1.
+FISHELY YIEIU 1.
+Fishery parameterization 4 Best handling and release practices Guidelines for reducing discard mortality May reduce May reduce discard mortality, thereby increasing available yield for directed fisheries 2.
 Fishery yield 4 Fishing technology Whale depredation accounting and tools for avoidance New tools for fishery avoidance/deterence; improved estimation of depredation mortality Improve mortality accounting Improve estimates of stock productivity May reduce depredation mortality, thereby increasing available yield for directed fisheries.
-May also be included as another explicit source of mortality in the stock assessment and mortality limit setting process depending on the estimated magnitude Assessment data collection and processing 3
+May also be included as another explicit source of mortality in the stock assessment and mortality limit setting process depending on the estimated magnitude 1.
+Assessment data collection and processing 3